Skip to content

 Better cache alignment.

-and we now only involve a single cache line.
-Which is quite a bit smaller than the more standard 64 byte cache line.
+and we now only retrieve a single cache line.
+Which in this made up scenario is quite a bit smaller than the more standard 64 byte cache line.

 Now that we have learned a bit about cache lines, we are equipped to actually talk about access patterns.
 I have made some Rust code for you, which is located at m1_memory_hierarchies::code::access_patterns or online.